davxdan/DDS-Analytics/DDSAnalytics.md

 ##Methodology
 Attrition is the central theme of this analysis.
 We interpreted the value "Yes" in the data provided under attrition as an indicator that the employee has left the company.

-We categorized each record as "Current" or "Terminated" and look for patterns in the variables that may explain why emplyees become terminated.
+We categorized each record as "Current" or "Terminated" and look for patterns in the variables that may explain why employees become terminated.

 *__Current__ meaning currently employed by the firm.*
 *__Terminated__ meaning left the firm (voluntarily or non-voluntarily)*